torinthiel/jenkins_casc_bootstrap/README.md

   Defaults to '.', the root directory of repository.
 * cascb_job_name - the name of generated job.
 Full path, where each /-separated component will be converted to a folder.
   Defaults to 'config'
+* cascb_job_description - the description that will be added to generated job.
+Defaults to empty if not provided.

 If any of those values exists in more than one path from CASCB_VAULT_PATHS, than the last value takes precedence.
 As an exception, if the directory list begins with (+), the rest of list is appended to the previous value of the field (if any).